-As you can imagine, bacteria is killed at high temperatures, and once the food nears a temperature of 145°F, it starts to die.
-The USDA outlines a recommended minimum safe internal temperature for various perishable foods, and the following table comes from their Kitchen Companion: Your Safe Food Handbook.
+As you can imagine, bacteria are killed at high temperatures, and once the food nears a temperature of 145°F, it starts to die.
+The USDA outlines a recommended minimum safe internal temperature for various perishable foods.
 Foods vary by density, size, and how much handling is required to prepare them so the minimum temperatures aren’t a one-size-fits-all recommendation.

 The best way to measure the temperature of the food is to use a quality thermometer that can give an accurate reading, especially when preparing meat and other dense dishes.
 You should get a reading by inserting the probe into the thickest section and reading the dial, making sure you aren’t touching a bone, or else you’ll have a false reading.